Ryan McMahon Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Reds' 4.87 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.89).

-- Reds pitchers combine to allow 91 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

-- Lively makes the start for the Reds, his seventh of the season.
-He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.
+- Abbott gets the start for the Reds, his fourth of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts through 17 2/3 innings pitched.

-- The righty's last time out came on Thursday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering two earned runs while giving up 10 hits.
+- The left-hander last pitched on Saturday against the Houston Astros, when he went six scoreless innings while giving up four hits.

-- The 31-year-old has amassed an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
-Opponents are batting .255 against him.
+- The 24-year-old has put up an ERA of .00, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are hitting .161 against him.

 © 2023 Data Skrive.
 All rights reserved.